Ceald1/delta2/api.md

 * `domain` the target domain
 * `dc` the domain controller host
 * `user_name` the username for the targeted user
-* `dc_ip` the IP for the domain controller (recommended to be used)
+* `dc_ip` the IP for the domain controller (recommended being used)
 * `get_hash` set either to `"True"` to get the hash in the output or `"False"` to only see if it is vulnerable, will return with `"Vulnerable"`

-in the `"asrep_data"` JSON response or the hash if the account is vulnerable. if there is an error it is returned in the `"asrep_data"` json response.
+In the `"asrep_data"` JSON response or the hash if the account is vulnerable.
+If there is an error it is returned to the `"asrep_data"` JSON response.
 An example response:
 ```json
 {
     "user":user_name,